- Home

 Vitamin B1 can boost our immune system

-According to studies, vitamin B1’s effect on the immune system can reduce the risk of health conditions like heart disease, type 2 diabetes, kidney disease, cancer, mental illness, and neurodegenerative disorders like Alzheimer’s.
+According to studies, vitamin B1’s effect on the immune system may reduce the risk of health conditions like heart disease, type 2 diabetes, kidney disease, cancer, mental illness, and neurodegenerative disorders like Alzheimer’s disease.

 Vitamin B1 can protect and boost brain function

-Research has found that B1 deficiency can negatively impact the cerebellum – the region of the brain responsible for cognitive functions including attention, language, fear regulation, and procedural memory.
-Procedural memories are when skills learnt by repetition become subconscious – for example, driving or cycling.
+Research has found that B1 deficiency can negatively impact the cerebellum – the region of the brain responsible for cognitive functions, including attention, language, fear regulation, and procedural memory.
+Procedural memories are when skills learned by repetition, like driving or cycling, become subconscious.

-However, upping your intake of vitamin B1 has been shown to improve the brain-body connection and help protect against a form of brain damage known as cerebellar syndrome.
-It does this by supporting the development of the myelin sheath – an insulating layer made of protein and fatty substances that wrap around nerves to protect them from damage.
+However, increased dietary intake of vitamin B1 has been shown to improve cognitive function in individuals over 60.
+It does this by supporting the development of the myelin sheath – an insulating layer made of protein and fatty substances that wraps around nerves to protect them from damage.

-Vitamin B1 may help to treat and prevent Alzheimer’s disease
+Vitamin B1 may help treat and prevent Alzheimer’s disease

-More recently, it’s become clear that diet and lifestyle play a significant role in the development of Alzheimer’s disease.
-And, according to experts, making sure that your diet contains enough B vitamins is one of the most important dietary decisions you can make when it comes to preventing the disease.
+In recent years, it’s become increasingly clear that diet and lifestyle play a major role in the development – and possible prevention – of Alzheimer’s disease.
+Experts agree that getting enough B vitamins is one of the most important dietary choices you can make for brain health.

 Vitamin B1 can support people with diabetes

-The body needs vitamin B1 to convert carbohydrates into glucose, so having low levels of B1 can impact glucose control.
-This explains why people with diabetes often have lower levels of vitamin B1, because high blood sugar levels cause the kidneys to excrete the vitamin at a rate 25 times higher than normal.
+The body needs vitamin B1 to convert carbohydrates into glucose, so low levels of B1 can impact glucose control.
+This explains why people with diabetes often have lower vitamin B1 levels, as high blood sugar levels cause the kidneys to excrete the vitamin at a much higher rate.

-As a result, research has revealed that people with type 1 and type 2 diabetes have around 75% lower levels of vitamin B1.
+As a result, research has revealed that people with type 1 and type 2 diabetes have up to 76% lower levels of vitamin B1.

-However, there’s evidence that increasing your intake of vitamin B1 could help to reverse microalbuminuria.
-Microalbuminuria is a common complication of diabetes and an early sign of kidney disease where albumin protein passes through the kidneys and into the urine.
-For example, in this study, taking an oral B1 supplement decreased levels of albumin protein in the urine by 34%
+However, there’s evidence that increasing your intake of vitamin B1 could help reverse microalbuminuria.
+This is a common complication of diabetes and an early sign of kidney disease, where albumin protein passes through the kidneys and into the urine.
+For example, in this study, taking an oral B1 supplement decreased levels of albumin protein in the urine by 34%.

-Vitamin B1 can help reduce the risk of heart disease
+Vitamin B1 may help reduce the risk of heart disease

 Our entire cardiovascular system relies on vitamin B1 to function properly.
-This is because B1 plays a role in the production of the neurotransmitter acetylcholine, which is responsible for transferring messages between muscles and nerves – ensuring heart function.
+This is because B1 plays a role in the production of the neurotransmitter acetylcholine, which is responsible for transferring messages between muscles and nerves to ensure heart function.

-Vitamin B1’s role in helping to treat diabetes should also be noted here, as according to studies, adults with diabetes are two to four times more likely to die from heart disease.
-But, research has revealed that vitamin B1 could help to reduce the risk of heart disease caused by diabetes.
+Vitamin B1’s role in helping to treat diabetes should also be noted here, as research has revealed that vitamin B1 could help reduce the risk of diabetes-related heart disease.

 Vitamin B1 can help combat stress, anxiety, and depression